MattFlower/organized/README.md

     those languages yet, which may reduce their effectively a bit.
   * Results can be displayed as an information popup or as a separate section in your notes for future reference.
+* Sidebar
+  * New sidebar shows all the todo files across the .org files in the open projects.
+Settings allow you to always check additional projects.
+Todos can be closed on jumped to with a single click
 * Integrates with the [tool-bar](https://atom.io/packages/tool-bar) package to get buttons for easy access to common actions.
 * Tables